 There is a simple solution, providing respect for work that will change the entire way academic growth is handled.
 It’s called a digital portfolio.

-Sadly, only a handful of my projects from high school and college made their way to a box in my garage, with very little, if anything, saved from my elementary years.
-To be clear, this scenario is no longer a viable option for a 21st century student.
-To offer the old school approach, would be a great disservice.
+Sadly, only a handful of my high school and college projects made their way to a box in my garage, with very little, if anything, saved from my elementary years.
+To be clear, this scenario is no longer a viable option for a 21st-century student.
+To offer the old-school approach would be a great disservice.
 Today, students are comfortable using digital tools and should be immediately introduced to the concept of curating their work…and never stop!
 Hard work should be digitally showcased to the community, not left in a basement box.
-Students should be curating, managing their digital footprint and empowered to use digital tools appropriately.
+Students should be curating and managing their digital footprint and empowered to use digital tools appropriately.

-On a larger scale, if we are to truly prepare 21st century students for their future and what awaits them in the work place, our past transgressions can’t affect what a student needs to succeed in the future.
+On a larger scale, if we are to prepare 21st-century students for their future truly and what awaits them in the workplace, our past transgressions can’t affect what a student needs to succeed in the future.
 Update: Carl Hooker shared a link from Daniel Pink at a recent conference I attended at Holy Cross College.
 This tweet is a lot better and more concise.

 Who’s in charge of the portfolio?

-A digital portfolio allows a student to create, reflect and have open dialogue with peers and teachers about themselves as a learner.
-Writing for an audience, outside the classroom, is a game changer.
+A digital portfolio allows students to create, reflect, and openly discuss themselves as learners with peers and teachers.
+Writing for an audience outside the classroom is a game-changer.
 The entire process also helps prepare students to become strong digital citizens capable of providing critique and showing their understanding.
-With the use of Google Apps for Education accounts and Blogger (both free), the setup of a digital portfolio system is device agnostic and a great use of existing technology.
+Using Google Apps for Education accounts and Blogger (both free), a digital portfolio system is device agnostic and extensively uses existing technology.

-Also, a by product of maintaining a digital portfolio is the student maintains their digital footprint and is a perfect showcase for the school and a promotion of the amazing teachers and lessons being taught.
+Also, maintaining a digital portfolio allows students to retain their digital footprint, which is a perfect showcase for the school and promotes the fantastic teachers and lessons being taught.
 Everyone wins here.

 What age should a digital portfolio begin?

 With thousands of digital opportunities available, kindergartners should be publishing and sharing with an audience outside of their classroom.
-Of course for younger students, there is a need to help in the creation and showcasing of their work, however as students mature through middle school and beyond, teachers should play more of a supportive, facilitator role, while the student supplies their energy and passions.
+Of course, younger students need help creating and showcasing their work.
+However, as students mature through middle school and beyond, teachers should play more of a supportive, facilitator role while the students supply their energy and passions.

-Looking back on my younger years, there was nothing better than having an original piece of artwork or special article hang outside the classroom.
-My teacher always showcased work in a display case for people that might catch a glimpse walking by.
+Looking back on my younger years, there was nothing better than having an original artwork or unique article hanging outside the classroom.
+My teacher always showcased work in a display case for people who might catch a glimpse walking by.
 This method no longer cuts it.
-The opportunity to showcase work outside school walls is important for this generation and a great motivator.
-The article on display was a snapshot in time and I was never allowed to return to the piece for follow up or for editing.
-Another amazing by product of the digital portfolio experience is the process of sharpening writing skills.
-(Note: I have made edits to this post, which is a wonderful way to make the piece clearer and better for the audience.
+The opportunity to showcase work outside school walls is essential for this generation and a great motivator.
+The article on display was a snapshot in time, and I was never allowed to return to the piece for follow-up or editing.
+Another amazing by-product of the digital portfolio experience is the process of sharpening writing skills.
+(Note: I have made edits to this post, which is an excellent way to make the piece more transparent and better for the audience.
 Imagine students taking this step to sharpen their writing skills?)

 Digital portfolios fit in with the Common Core